How to be a more effective innovator

 There lurks a great danger in original ideas.
 They steal your time (and heart) and distract you from the bigger picture.
 For example from the fact that your innovation is a misfit.

-Perhaps your idea is brilliant for another solution, doesn’t truly solve your challenge or doesn’t fit your organisation’s innovation strategy.
+Perhaps your idea doesn’t truly solve your challenge or doesn’t fit your organisation’s innovation strategy.

 Don’t fall in love too easily.
 Explore what other ideas you can come up with.
 It’s most likely that after a while you will stumble upon an even more dazzling beauty.